couyang24/Firelink/.github/SECURITY.md

-To report a security vulnerability to pandas, please go to https://tidelift.com/security and see the instructions there.
+To report a security vulnerability to firelink, please go to https://tidelift.com/security and see the instructions there.